mahuntington/panpsychism/unit_02/w05d02/morning_exercise/stopwatch/README.md

 3. What kind of funtions will I need in order to change the data?

 Hint: When you get to the "reset" portion of your stopwatch, try Javascript's `setInterval()` method.

+When time is up, remember to share your code with your partner.